zoesimmons/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

   left: 620px;
 }
 ```

-You'll notice the distance from the left side of the page stays the same, but the distance from the top increases by 100 pixels for each one.
+If you look at this code, you'll notice the distance from the left side of the page stays the same, but the distance from the top increases by 100 pixels for each one.
 If we want the second set of icons to be below the first set, they need to be farther from the top.

+Save your changes, and refresh in the browser.
+Finally we have all the icons on the screen!

 #### Step 5:

-Now we need to space the icons away from them appropriately.
+Now we need to space the icons away from each other appropriately.
 You'll remember from the box model, that `margin` governs the space between elements.
-We can set `margin-left` and `margin-right`:
+We can set `margin-left` and `margin-right`.

+Let's space out Snapchat, Weather, and Angry Bird.
+Copy the following code and paste it in `css/absolute.css`:
 ```css

 #snapchat {